-Derek Barnett has over twenty years of experience as a graphic designer and art director working in London, New York, Toronto, and Vancouver.
-Barnett’s investigative approach utilizes varied strategies of communication and visual design to foster an evocative and conceptually rigorous practice.
+Derek Barnett is a designer, art director and publisher.
+His investigative approach utilizes varied strategies of communication and visual design to foster an evocative and conceptually rigorous practice.
 Barnett is also the member of no fewer than five imaginary experimental music ensembles and a full-time armchair film critic.

 Stephanie Rebick is an editor, curator and writer.
 Her work with artists and institutions aims at exploring space, practice and history through typology and dialectic relationships.
 Rebick's sharp eye, critical approach and refined taste also make her the master of keeping dark-coloured couture completely dog-hair-free.

 Emma Walter is an editor, communications manager and educator.
 Her focus of amplifying an artist's work for their audience includes a critical eye to concept, materiality, production and interaction.
 When Walter isn't making sourdough pizza or ogling fashion-clogs online, she's chasing cats out of her vegetable planter.

 Site designed by Information Office.